nonblocking/mashroom/packages/plugin-packages/mashroom-portal-app-user-extradata/README.md

 # Mashroom Portal App User ExtraData

-Plugin for [Mashroom Server](https://www.mashroom-server.com), a **Integration Platform for Microfrontends**.
+Plugin for [Mashroom Server](https://www.mashroom-server.com), a **Microfrontend Integration Platform**.

-Copies the property *extraData" from the server user object to the Portal App user.
+This plugin copies the property *extraData" from the server user object to the Portal App user.
 This is useful if the security provider adds some extra information (such as the phone number) and you want to use it in a Portal App.

 ## Usage